AleDV89/Nike-Marketing-Analytics/README.md

 This project focuses on analyzing market trends, consumer behavior insights, and predictive sales for Nike products.
 It also includes a comparison with Adidas to provide comprehensive insights into the sportswear industry.
 Using Python, the project involves developing a machine learning model and an interactive application to visualize the analysis results.

+In addition, the project includes the creation of its own database in Microsoft Azure SQL Server linked to Power Bi to view the data in the database and finally, the creation of a Streamlit app to view the complete project.

 ### *Requirements for this project:*